Dams4K/Dams4K/README.md

 ### [BFRL](https://github.com/Dams4K/BFRL)

-[French Bridger's Leaderboard](#french-bridgers-leaderboard) but better, it's a remake of the previous but with better knowledge
+[French Bridger's Leaderboard](#french-bridgers-leaderboard) but better, it's a remake of the previous one but with better knowledge

 ### [EnediaBot](https://github.com/Dams4K/EnediaBot)

 A guy named Tomatos asked me if I do bots for discord, I responded yes.
-He asked me to make one for $50, I made one for him, he didn't payed me :)
+He asked me to make one for $50, I made one for him, he didn't pay me :)

 ### [CoordBot](https://github.com/Dams4K/CoordBot)